 If you’re concerned about damp walls in your home, it’s important to address the issue as soon as possible.
 On this page, we’ll discuss the causes of damp walls and provide tips for identifying and fixing the problem.
 We’ll also explore some of the most effective solutions for preventing damp walls in the future.

 For immediate help with damp on walls call 0300 373 7251

 Call us today for more information on 0300 373 7251

-We offer Specialist treatments for water ingress and comprehensive damp protection for your home!
+We offer Specialist treatments for damp walls and comprehensive damp protection for your home!

 Causes of damp patches on walls